ssh-mitm/ssh-mitm/doc/advanced-usage.rst

     of logging and access control.
-This access control may utilize information about the path through which the connection was received (as collected with SSH_AGENT_FORWARDING_NOTICE messages; however, the path is reliable only up to and including the first unreliable machine).
+This access control may utilize information about the path through which the connection was received (as collected with SSH_AGENT_FORWARDING_NOTICE messages; however, the path is reliable only up to and including the first unreliable machine.).
     Implementations should also allow restricting the operations that can be performed with keys - e.g., limiting them to challenge-response only.